Nuitka/Nuitka/Developer_Manual.rst

      b = next( a )
      del a

-  When "a" is assigned, it is receiving a value friend, "fresh iterator", for the unused iterator, one that hasn't be used at all.
+  When ``a`` is assigned, it is receiving a value friend from the ``iter`` call, a fresh iterator, one that hasn't been used at all.
+The variable trace of ``a`` will contain that.

-  Then when next() is called on "a" value, it creates *another* value friend, and changes the value friend in the collection for "a" to "used iterator 1 time".
-It is very important to make a copy.
+  Then when ``next`` is called on ``a`` value, it creates *another* value friend, based on the un-escaped ``a`` value friend.
+Using ``a`` it in ``next`` would let escape, if it didn't know what ``next`` does to it.
+For tuples, it knows though, so it marks "a" as referenced, and its value friend as used once for iteration.

-  It is then asked for a value friend to be assigned to "b".
-It can tell which value that would be, but it has to record, that before "a" can be used, it would have to execute a "next" on it.
-This is delaying that action until we see if it's necessary at all.
-We know it cannot fail, because the value friend said so.
+  The ``next`` is then asked for a value friend to be assigned to ``b``.
+The value friend can decide which value that is.
+We now have to choose if we want to use the value friend produced that could determine the value ``2`` or the actual value.
+If it's a cheap thing (constant, local variable access), we will propagate it, otherwise we probably won't do it.

-  This repeats and again a new "value friend" is created, this time "used iterator 2 times", which is asked for a value friend too.
+  This repeats and again a new value friend is created, this time "used iterator 2 times" is attched to ``a`` value friend.
 It will keep record of the need to execute next 2 times (which we may have optimized code for).

   .. code-block:: python